vbuzzegoli/spectre-engine/public/README.md

 # Public Folder

-Custom icons and user preferences will be saved here by the CLI and will further be used at build time.
+User preferences will be saved here by the CLI, and will further be used in the build phase in order to generate the application.

-## Icon

-If a custom app icon is provided, it must be saved as `icon.png` in this folder.

 ## Preferences

-If custom preferences are provided, they must be saved as `preferences.json` in this folder.
+If custom preferences are provided by a different party than the CLI, they must be saved as `preferences.json` in this folder.

 ### Available settings